-One obvious disadvantage is that while limiting risk, the investor also sets a limit on their profit.
-So, the investor would put a cap on profit potential.
-Also, the investor should be aware that commissions and interest charges can effect the profitability of all spread strategies.
-It is suggested that the investor consult a tax advisor concerning the tax consequences of any spread strategy.
+One obvious disadvantage is that while limiting risk, the investor also limits their profit.
+Therefore, the investor caps profit potential.
+In addition, commissions and interest charges could affect the profitability of all spread strategies.
+Consult a tax advisor concerning the tax consequences of any spread strategy.

 How will you meet your obligation(s) to deliver the called stock?
 If it's your plan, if called, to exercise your long LEAPS® position, you should carefully review the strike prices of the contracts in the spread to give yourself a chance that if called, you still have a profit.
-Remember, when you exercise an option contract you forgo any time value.
+Remember, when you exercise an option contract, you forgo any time value.
 You should understand in advance the rules for handling option assignments using this type of strategy.
-In most cases, if you are assigned on a short option position you must take some sort of action (e.g. exercise your long call, buy stock in the open market) to meet your stock delivery obligations.
+In most cases, if you are assigned on a short option position, you must take some sort of action (e.g., exercise your long call, buy stock in the open market) to meet your stock delivery obligations.

 I've read some options books where experienced and successful traders described a strategy of buying 'cheap' options and selling 'expensive' options.
 How can one go about determining whether or not an option is 'cheap' or 'expensive' and indeed, what does it mean?

 In addition, there may be a reason that the market is pricing the option more inexpensively than in the past.
 If it is cheap today and cheaper tomorrow, then what's going to happen the next day?
-Predictions are merely that - speculation.
+Predictions are merely speculation.
 They may have a sound theory to them, but may not prove to come true.

-OIC offers an online calculator to assist in calculating implied volatility.Back to top
+OIC offers online Options Calculator to assist in calculating implied volatility.Back to top

 What is a long straddle?